Small-cell carcinoma: In case of relapse

-Current guidelines recommend that patients who relapse > 6 months from initial therapy should be retreated with the original chemotherapy regimen.
+Guidelines recommended as of 2018 that patients who relapse > 6 months from initial therapy should be retreated with the original chemotherapy regimen.
 For patients who relapse in < 6 months, single-agent chemotherapy either topotecan second-line therapy, or paclitaxel can be used.

 Novel agents

 Several newer agents, including temozolomide and bendamustine, have activity in relapsed SCLC.
 Of note, temozolomide yielded a response rate of 38% for brain metastases due to SCLC.

-In a clinical trial of 50 patients, combination of olaparib and temozolomide in relapsed small-cell lung cancer yielded an overall response rate of 41.7%, median progression-free survival 4.2 months, and overall survival was 8.5 months.
+In a clinical trial of 50 patients, a combination of olaparib and temozolomide in relapsed small-cell lung cancer yielded an overall response rate of 41.7%, median progression-free survival of 4.2 months, and overall survival was 8.5 months.

-Lurbinectedin is the most promising new agent that substantially increased overall survival rate in relapsed small cell lung cancer among sensitive disease patients.
-As a single agent, lurbinectedin demonstrated following clinical results in refractory small cell lung cancer trial: